deniz-hofmeister/xacro/README.md

 - [ ] Rospack-based evaluation
 - [ ] Windows compatibility

+If needed, the following alternative can be developed
+- [ ] Rust-based evaluation / mathematical expressions, to match the python evaluation

 Because this package is meant to be as dependency free as possible, so no python or ros dependencies.